isb-cgc/readthedocs/docs/source/sections/webapp/project_data_upload.rst

 **Project description and file selection**

 Clicking on the **Next** button brings up a form where users will select which bucket and BigQuery dataset the file upload should use.
-These buckets and datasets were registered_ according to the proccess above.
+These buckets and datasets were registered_ according to the process above.
 The **Platform** and **Pipeline** fields can contain any useful description a user wishes to provide.

 .. image:: Mouse_bucket_and_dataset.png

 Lastly, the user should click on the **Upload Data** button to start the process.
 Users will first see a page with a message indicating their data is being processed.
 Refresh the screen occasionally until either the final page is displayed or an error is shown indicating a problem with loading the file.
-Your data is being loaded inot the BigQuery table you specified earlier for this data set.
+Your data is being loaded into the BigQuery table you specified earlier for this data set.

 .. image:: Mouse_processing.png